 - 5.2.
 Broader Group rebates must be provided by the end of the scheme year (SY) to be counted towards a supplier's non-core spending obligation.
-The scheme year end dates are: - 31 March 2019 (SY8), - 31 March 2020 (SY9), and - 31 March 2021 (SY10). - 5.3.
+The scheme year end date is 31 March 2022 (SY11). - 5.3.
 Suppliers should aim to provide rebates during the winter months, as the customer will get most benefit from this. - 5.4.
 Table 3 lists compulsory benefits which a supplier must include in its eligibility criteria for Broader Group rebate payments.
-Suppliers can also choose additional eligibility criteria to target customers in fuel poverty or in a fuel poverty risk group. - 5.5.
-Generally, rebates can only be paid to a supplier's own customers.
-However, if a customer approved for the rebate has switched supplier since applying, the supplier can choose whether or not to pay the rebate. - 5.6.
+Suppliers can also choose additional eligibility criteria to target customers in fuel poverty or in a fuel poverty risk group.
+These criteria must be approved by Ofgem before they are used by Suppliers. - 5.5.
+Generally, rebates can only be paid to a supplier's own customers.^{26,27} However, if a customer approved for the rebate has switched supplier since applying, the supplier can choose whether or not to pay the rebate. - 5.6.
 Rebates that are provided but not redeemed by the customer are considered undelivered.
-The value of undelivered rebates required to make up a supplier's spending obligation will be added to the supplier's non-core obligation for the following scheme year.
-Suppliers should also make one reasonable attempt, in additional to normal processes, to deliver outstanding rebates to customers. - 5.7.
+The value of undelivered rebates required to make up a supplier's spending obligation will be added to the supplier's non-core obligation for the following scheme year.28 Suppliers should also make one reasonable attempt, in addition to what has been outlined in the process as notified to Ofgem, to deliver outstanding rebates to customers. - 5.7.
 Suppliers who leave the scheme as they fall under the participation threshold for the following scheme year, would still need to report undelivered rebates to Ofgem.
 The value of the undelivered rebates will not count towards the supplier's contribution to the scheme obligation for the purposes of the end of year determination.